jscissr/http-node/README.md

 # http-node
-This module is a standalone package of Nodes http, Node.js v0.12.7.
+This module is a standalone package of http from Node.js v5.4.0.
 Unlike [http-browserify](https://www.npmjs.com/package/http-browserify), this is not a shim but the original code of Node, so it requires the `net` module.
 This is useful for having the Node core APIs on JS platforms other than Node, where